[WEBINAR] Building your executive profile for B2B

 Some sessions can take up to four hours, and of course, we know executives are very busy people.
 But to make executive portraits worthwhile, it's vital to give the process time.

-Your content should support your campaign over several months.
-Even if 100 minutes of photo and video are captured, only about 10% will make the final cut.
+This might shock you, but for every 100 minutes of photo and video captured, only about 10% will make the final cut.
+It takes time to warm up in front of the camera.

 Want to shoot your executive portrait but short on time?
 Consider shooting in motion.